-The financial statements of St. Vincent Electricity Services Limited have been prepared in accordance with International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board (IASB) and using the historical cost basis, as modified by the revaluation of available-for-sale financial assets.
+The financial statements of St. Vincent Electricity Services Limited have been prepared in accordance with International Financial Reporting Standards (IFRSs) issued by the International Accounting Standards Board (IASB) and using the historical cost basis, as modified by the revaluation of available-for-sale financial assets.

-The preparation of financial statements in conformity with IFRS requires the use of estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the accounting period.
-Although these estimates are based on management's best knowledge of current event and actions, actual results may differ from these estimates.
+The preparation of financial statements in conformity with IFRSs requires the use of estimates and assumptions that affect the reported amounts of assets, liabilities, income and expenses.
+Actual results may differ from these estimates.

-The estimates and underlying assumptions are reviewed on an ongoing basis.
-Revenues and accounting estimates are recognized in the period in which the estimate is revised if the revision affects only that period, or in the period of the revision and future periods if the revision affects both current and future periods.
+Estimates and underlying assumptions are reviewed on an ongoing basis.
+Revision to accounting estimates are recognized in the period in which the estimate is revised and any future periods affected.